hwdtech/react-signalr/README.md

 npm install @hwdtech/react-signalr
 ```

-## SignalR hub connections
+## Motivation

 Managing connections ins't easy, you have always to keep in mind when they should be closed, to prevent memory leaks and unnecessary resource allocations.
-React components on the other hand provide 2 useful lifecycle hooks: `componentDidMount` and `componentWillUnmount` and these can be used to open and close underlying connections, so they can be used as disposable wrapper.
-This library utilizes this approach and provides a declarative way to open/close hub connections and uses [React context API](https://reactjs.org/docs/context.html)
+React components on the other hand provides multiple ways to handle resources initialization and disposal: lifecycle hooks: `componentDidMount` and `componentWillUnmount` or new hooks API.
+These can be used to open and close underlying connections, so they can be used as disposable wrapper.

+The same is true for Hub streams, since they are observables, so in order to get any value from them one have to subscribe.
+But subscriptions also have to be disposed.

+## Version 1.x

+Coming soon, meanwhile you can hack into the examples:

+- How to use connection context hook: https://github.com/hwdtech/react-signalr/blob/master/examples/ConnectionStatus.stories.tsx
+- How to use connection stream hook: https://github.com/hwdtech/react-signalr/blob/master/examples/ConnectionStream.stories.tsx

+## Versions 0.x

+### SignalR hub connections

+This library utilizes component lifecycle hooks to manage connections and provides a declarative way to open/close hub connections and uses [React context API](https://reactjs.org/docs/context.html)

-### Simplified usage example
+#### Simplified usage example

 ```js
 import { HubConnectionBuilder } from "@aspnet/signalr";